 In this Tutorial I show how to create a stylized Milky Way photo using Adobe Camera RAW and Photoshop.
 If you want to learn more about Milky Way Photography, check out my full-length guide.

-This tutorial covers the Median Blend Stack Mode, which is used to reduce High-ISO noise.
+This tutorial explains how to use Sequator, a free program that will help reduce noise in your photos.
 By taking multiple images of the same scene, you can blend the photos together and effectively remove the ISO-related grain.
 A tripod is necessary to collect these images.
 This method can be used on all types of photography, as long as neither the camera or scene moves between each photo.
-I recommend taking 10-20 photos to reduce the Noise effectively.
+I recommend taking 10-20 photos to reduce the grain effectively.
 For more information of collecting the initial photos, check out my Milky Way Tutorial.

 This video is crucial for all Long Exposure photographers.
 Hot Pixels start to appear in your images when the sensor heats up.
 I notice Hot Pixels mainly when I do long exposures during the day.
 Milky Way photographers will also occasionally see Hot Pixels in their photos.
 The best way to remove Hot Pixels is in-camera.
 For Nikon shooters, turn on Long Exposure Noise Reduction in the Photo Shooting Menu.
 Once activated, LENR will automatically remove all of the Hot Pixels in your images!
 However, it will also double your total exposure time.
 So a 30 second photo will now take 1 minute.
 This can really eat up valuable time, so I normally only use this on warmer days / nights when the sensor will have lots of Hot Pixels.